mosaic-design-system/docs/src/components/table.md

       ### When, and why?

+      A **Table** is useful when you have tabular data to display such as data charts. **Tables** can help users easily digest large amounts of data.
+It can be especially useful when a user might need to edit this data.

+      For example, in Cloud HR, **Tables** are used to show a list of how many holidays you have booked and when they are.
+You can then perform a series of actions on these rows.

+      **Tables** should make data and information easier to digest information, not harder.\

+      \

       An **Accordion** is useful when your users need to consume multiple items with specific content in a single page.
 Allowing users to have control over the content by expanding it, or leaving it collapsed, lets them decide what is relevant to them at that time.